 - 3 tbsp Cocoa

 - 1 1/4 cups / 300 ml water + water for soaking

 - Soak the quinoa for half an hour.

 - Drain the quinoa and preheat oven to 190C / 375F.

 - Add the cocoa, fresh water, and 1 cup of the raisins (remaining raisins are for the frosting) to your blender and blend for 3 minutes until the quinoa is all broken.

 - Pour the quinoa brownie batter into a lined pan that’s about 30 by 22 cm.

-- Bake for 50 minutes then take brownies out of the oven and leave for 10 mins to firm up.
+- Bake for 35-45 minutes just until the top gets some colour (I know that's hard to see on chocolate!) then take brownies out of the oven and leave for 10 mins to firm up.